 I found this Coconut-Rum Grilled Shrimp recipe on Home Cooking Memories.
 I liked it because it is very simple, uses few ingredients, is great for outside grilling, and uses rum (I think Adam likes the last part the most).
 In my view, there are not enough recipes that celebrate rum.
 Rum is an extremely versatile spirit with a range of types and flavours and great applicability to cooking.
-This recipe had a 5/5 rating.
-Hope you like it too!
+Now, if you want something a bit spicier, give my Jerk Shrimp recipe a try as well.

 - 13.5 Ounce can coconut milk